 - .
-A holder of STC common stock will not recognize any gain or loss upon its exchange of its shares of STC common stock for shares of the common stock of OraSure Technologies in the merger of STC into OraSure Technologies. - .
+A holder of STC common stock will not recognize any gain or loss upon its exchange in the STC Merger of its shares of STC common stock for shares of the common stock of OraSure Technologies. - .
 If a holder of STC common stock receives cash instead of a fractional share of the common stock of OraSure Technologies, the holder will be required to recognize gain or loss, measured by the difference between the amount of cash received instead of that fractional share and the portion of the tax basis of the holder's shares of STC common stock allocable to that fractional share.
-This gain or loss will be capital gain or loss provided such common stock was held as a capital asset, and will be long-term capital gain or loss if the share of STC common stock exchanged for that fractional share of the common stock of OraSure Technologies was held for more than one year on the closing date. - .
-A holder of STC common stock will have a tax basis in the common stock of OraSure Technologies received in exchange for that stock equal to (1) the tax basis of the STC common stock surrendered by that holder in the merger of STC into OraSure Technologies, reduced by (2) any tax basis of the STC common stock surrendered that is allocable to any fractional share of the common stock of OraSure Technologies for which cash is received. - .
-The holding period for shares of the common stock of OraSure Technologies received in exchange for shares of STC common stock will include the holding period for the shares of STC common stock surrendered in the merger of STC into OraSure Technologies, provided such common stock was held as a capital asset.
+This gain or loss will be capital gain or loss provided such common stock was held as a capital asset, and will be long-term capital gain or loss if the share of STC common stock exchanged for that fractional share of the common stock of OraSure Technologies was held for more than one year on the closing date.

+- .
+A holder of STC common stock will have a tax basis in the common stock of OraSure Technologies received in the STC Merger equal to (1) the tax basis of the STC common stock surrendered by that holder in the STC Merger, reduced by (2) any tax basis of the STC common stock surrendered that is allocable to any fractional share of the common stock of OraSure Technologies for which cash is received. - .
+The holding period for shares of the common stock of OraSure Technologies received in exchange for shares of STC common stock in the STC Merger will include the holding period for the shares of STC common stock surrendered in the STC Merger, provided such common stock was held as a capital asset.